-Leaving young children in a vehicle with the ignition key is dangerous for many reasons.
+Leaving children in a vehicle with the ignition key is dangerous for many reasons.
 A child or others could be badly injured or even killed.

 They could operate power windows or other controls or even make the vehicle move.
-Don't leave the keys in a vehicle with young children.
+Don't leave the keys in a vehicle with children.

-Your vehicle has one double-sided key for the ignition and all door locks.
+This vehicle has one double-sided key for the ignition, endgate/liftgate, spare tire lock (two-door vehicles) and door locks.
+It will fit with either side up.